ohalloranjm/momo/README.md

 ## Disclaimers

 Momo is fan-made, affiliated with neither Magpie Games nor the Avatar Legends franchise.
 His source code contains no game pieces except those which are already free and public facing.
 Nobody profits off Momo.

-[^1]: To avoiding including paywalled content, only basic and playbook techniques will be hard-coded into Momo.
-That said, planned support for _custom_ techniques will let players.